gdputra/gdputra.github.io/_pages/about.md

 ## What's New

+- [February 2026] I will be serving as the general chair for the Joint Conference 2026.
+Please submit your recent work to our conferences!
+More info on the _[ICITEE 2026](https://icitee.ugm.ac.id/)_ and _[IBIOMED 2026](https://ibiomed.ugm.ac.id/)_ webpages.
+- [January 2026] Welcoming Deren, Elin, Grandiv, Adzka to our research team!
+They will be working on their bachelor's thesis in a range of research topics.
 - [October 2025] I will be joining _[ACM SAC 2026 DAPP Track](https://www.cas-blockchain-certification.com/en/acm-sac-dapp-track)_ at [the 41th ACM Symposium on Applied Computing (SAC)](https://www.sigapp.org/sac/sac2026/) as a program committee member!
 - [October 2025] Our paper got **ACCEPTED** at [**IEEE TrustCom 2025**](https://ieee-aiplus-2025.org/)!
 Big contratulations to Maulidi for your hard work!
 Please find the pre-print on our [publications page](https://gdputra.github.io/publications/).
 - [September 2025] Received **research grant** from Faculty of Engineering UGM!